 St. Nicholas hosts an annual Epiphany celebration on January 6, where Greek Orthodox boys aged 16 to 18 dive into the Spring Bayou to retrieve a white wooden cross.
 It draws thousands of spectators and is televised in the Tampa area.
 Legend says the finder of the cross will be showered with good luck for the year.
 The diving of the cross is the largest event of its kind in the Western Hemisphere, with thousands in attendance.
 A statue of an epiphany diver is located in front of St. Nicholas Cathedral.

 While you’re in the area on vacation, consider one of these great tours!

 A St. Petersburg Historical Segway Tour is a fun way to get to know the town.
 Learn about the Sunshine City’s historic sites and Victorian homes as you loop around town.
 Tours are from $60 per person.

 Take a Tampa History Cruise.
 Learn about Tampa’s history through live on-board commentary while you sail.
 Multiple departure times make it easy to fit into your itinerary.
 Light refreshments are provided.
 Tours start at $30.77.

-Have questions on planning your Florida vacation?
-Email me at [email protected] if you need assistance!
+Have questions about planning your Florida vacation?
+Leave a comment below or email me at alex(at)wanderlustmarriage.com!
 You may also want to read my articles on Great Day Trips from Tampa and Alternative Orlando Gems You Don’t Read About.

 Disclosure: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 Thanks for using them!